smdlabtech/Fork_azureaistudio/README.md

 # Azure AI Studio Demo and Workshop

+To see if you have existing Azure AI Resources or to return to previously deployed Azure AI Resourses:
+- Login to Azure AI Studio https://ai.azure.com/
+- Login to Azure Machine Learning Studio https://ml.azure.com/

+If you have no existing Azure AI Resourses please use this Azure AI Workshop GitHub Repo to deploy them.

 This is a GitHub Repo for an Azure AI Studio Demo and Workshop deployed using Azure ARM Templates Accelerators and Bicep language to deploy the development environments.
 It includes three development use cases:

+## Steps in creating a Chat Web App using RAG in Azure AI Studio

+Step 1.
+Deploy Azure AI Studio using the ARM Deploy to Azure button

+aistudiowestus

+Step 2.
+Deploy Azure AI Studio services using Bicep script in VsCode

+aistudiowestusprojresources

+Step 3.
+Delete the exiting AI Hub in the Azure Portal Resource Group

+Step 4.
+Create a new Azure AI Studio Hub in AI Studio

+Step 5.
+Create a new AI Studio Project in AI Studio

+Step 6.
+Create a new connection and Data source in the Project Components of AI Studio

+Step 7.
+Create a new Index in the Project Components of AI Studio

+Step 8.
+Create a new system message and Add your data in Chat in the Project playground of AI Studio

+Step 9.
+Test your chat in Chat of the Project playground of AI Studio

+Step 10.
+Deploy to a web app in Chat of the Project playground of AI Studio

+Step 11.
+Launch the web app in Chat of the Project playground of AI Studio

+Step 12.
+Login to the web app and test the chat

 1) [Build a RAG App in the Azure AI Studio Playground](https://github.com/datasnowman/azureaistudio/tree/main#build-a-rag-app-in-the-azure-ai-studio-playground)